hlissnake/resume/README.md

 * ##### hybrid Webapps in TmallApp
     * `Car Race Game`:
+        * A Race Game developed by Hilo Engine. as the core developer working with teammates well.
     	* Developed in high secure javascript to prevent cheating in game.
 My team produced policies to detect the javascript hacking and illegal actions.
     	* Responsible for the Car Drift Physical Simulation, and participated in front-end security solution.
 	* `Real-time Gambling game`:
+	    * A successful game allow users to compete in TmallApp by betting scores, last for several months in high PV/UV.
-		* a SPA Webapp developed by heart-beat connection and Hash router, which achieve a views lifecycle similar to Mobile native.
+		* A SPA Webapp developed by heart-beat connection and self-developed Hash router, which achieve a views lifecycle similar to Mobile native.
 		* Using `'Finite State Machine'` algorithm to manage the app states.
 		* Using `'Pseudo-3d'` to enhanced the animation effects.